Winter Sale : £25,000 Discount on Buy-to-Let Properties | Valid Until 31st January 2025

 But HMOs aren’t just about renting out rooms.
 There’s more to it.
 You need to make sure the property meets certain safety regulations and get the right licences in place.

-Councils usually have specific rules, and in Nottingham, it is important to comply with local licensing laws to avoid any issues.
-If done correctly, HMOs can bring excellent returns, but they require more hands-on management than a standard rental property.
+Councils usually have specific rules and in Nottingham, it is important to comply with local licensing laws to avoid any issues.
+If done correctly HMOs can bring excellent returns.
+However they require more hands-on management than a standard rental house.

 But, you don’t have to worry because you can hire a property management company that can handle everything for you.